How Do I Get Help?

 TAPS in Victoria provides free one-on-one legal advocacy and/or representation in matters that involve disability benefits, income assistance, employment standards and residential tenancy.

-The West Coast Domestic Workers’ Association is a non-profit organization that provides free legal advocacy and other services to live-in caregivers in BC.
-It operates a drop-in legal clinic five days a week.
+The Migrant Workers Centre BC is a non-profit organization that provides free legal advocacy and other services to migrant workers in BC.

 Legal Information Online